raposamillar/raposamillar/README.md

 ### Hi 👋 <em>Bonjour</em>
 - 🔎 Currently, I'm learning about SEO
 - 🎼 Ask me about coding 💻 and/or classical music 🎹
-- 🏃🏻‍♀️ My happy place: Running along the lakeshore in Toronto
+- 🏃🏻‍♀️ My happy place: Running along the waterfront

 <!--